strawmelonjuice/Mini-strawmelonjuice.com/README.md

 The configuration structure is also simplified, it now consists of Markdown files and their corresponding metadata files in JSON.
-Global configuration is done in the `config.toml` file.
+Global configuration is done in the `cynthia-mini.toml` file.

 ### Caching